automixer/gtexporter/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/automixer/gtexporter)
 [![Go Report Card](https://goreportcard.com/badge/github.com/automixer/gtexporter)](https://goreportcard.com/report/github.com/automixer/gtexporter)

-This project is currently under development.
-Features and database schema can change suddenly without notice.
-**PLEASE DO NOT USE IN PRODUCTION ENVIRONMENTS**

 **GtExporter** is a tool for subscribing and exporting gNMI streaming telemetries to Prometheus in a YANG "data-model-aware" way.
 The intended usage is to gather and store network devices' operational state metrics, but it should work with any [gNMI compliant](https://github.com/openconfig/reference/tree/master/rpc/gnmi)